9ps/dryguy/README.md

 - Can be used on Apple phones, however some visual elements may be lost or deteriorated
 - To view on desktops, open the link in Chrome & follow the instructions here - https://www.browserstack.com/guide/view-mobile-version-of-website-on-chrome

+## TODO
+- Cactus and better text needed in onboarding
+- make whole post clickable in feed

 ## Known Issues
 Community page
 - New posts & replies from the user are not saved anywhere so disapear when reloading or switching pages